ZachKruse/NYC-Airbnb-Data-Analysis/README.md

 ### 4. **Milestone4.ipynb**
    - This notebook performs whatever aggregate functions are needed to answer at least 2 of the 4 required questions.

+### 5. **FinalProject.ipynb**
+   - This is the final Jupyter notebook containing the complete analysis.
+It includes the cleaned data, answers to the four key research questions, and visualizations that provide insights into the NYC Airbnb dataset.

 ### 5. **README.md**
    - This file provides an overview of the project, how to navigate the repository, and descriptions of the project files.